besrabasant/workhorse/README.md

 Copy **example-plugin** directory to **mu-plugins** or **plugins** directory.

-Make necessary customizations according to your needs.
+Make necessary customizations to the boilerplate according to your needs.

 #### Implement in the plugin root file (Eg: *`plugin-root.php`*).